About

 What is the Industry Traceback Group?

-Illegal robocalls are a plague on communities everywhere.
+Illegal calls, including illegal robocalls, are a plague on communities everywhere.
 These calls are frequently coupled with misleading or inaccurate telephone numbers displayed as caller ID information, an act known as spoofing, and are often intended to facilitate fraudulent or other harmful activities.
 The communications industry, in conjunction with federal and state law enforcement agencies, have deployed a multi-prong strategy to combat these illegal calls.
 An important tool is traceback.

-USTelecom – The Broadband Association in 2015 established the Industry Traceback Group, or ITG, to conduct tracebacks on behalf of the communications industry.
-Each day, the ITG team works collaboratively with U.S. and foreign voice service providers to combat illegal calls by tracing them to their origin.
+The Industry Traceback Group, or ITG, was established by USTelecom – The Broadband Association in 2015 to conduct tracebacks on behalf of the communications industry.
+Each day, the ITG team works collaboratively with voice service providers from around the world to combat illegal calls by tracing them to their origin.

-Today, leading voice service providers guide the ITG team as contributing members, but the ITG relies on the cooperation of hundreds more providers day-to-day in responding to traceback requests.
+Today, leading voice service providers guide the ITG team as contributing members, but the ITG relies on the cooperation of thousands more providers day-to-day in responding to traceback requests.

 What is the TRACED Act, and how does it relate to the ITG?

-To address the ongoing illegal robocall problem, Congress enacted the TRACED Act in December 2019.
+To address the ongoing illegal robocall problem in the United States, Congress enacted the TRACED Act in December 2019.
 In the TRACED Act, Congress acknowledged the beneficial collaboration between law enforcement agencies and the private sector on traceback, and required the Federal Communications Commission to issue rules “for the registration of a single consortium that conducts private-led efforts to trace back the origin of suspected unlawful robocalls.”

 In July 2020, the FCC first designated the ITG as the registered traceback consortium and has re-designated each year since.
-Voice service providers today are required by law to cooperate with traceback requests from the registered traceback consortium.
+In the United States, voice service providers today are required by law to cooperate with traceback requests from the registered traceback consortium.

 Is the ITG a law enforcement agency?

 While the ITG works closely with law enforcement agencies, the ITG itself is not a law enforcement agency.
 Nor is it or any cooperating voice service provider—an agent of law enforcement.
-Per the TRACED Act, the entity designated as the official Traceback Consortium – as the ITG is currently designated – must explicitly be a private entity.
-The ITG does collaborate closely with federal and state law enforcement agencies, including but not limited to the Federal Communications Commission, Federal Trade Commission, U.S. Department of Justice, Social Security Administration, and states attorneys general offices in identifying voice service providers and their customers responsible for illegal robocalls.
+In the United States, per the TRACED Act, the entity designated as the official Traceback Consortium – as the ITG is currently designated – must explicitly be a private entity.
+The ITG does collaborate closely with U.S. federal and state law enforcement agencies, including but not limited to the Federal Communications Commission, Federal Trade Commission, U.S. Department of Justice, Social Security Administration, and states attorneys general offices in identifying voice service providers and their customers responsible for illegal robocalls.
+The ITG also works closely with domestic regulators and law enforcement when initiating tracebacks of calls received by individuals in countries other than United States.

 What governs the ITG’s operations?